NCBI-Hackathons/ViruSpy/README.md

-# VirusCore
-## A shared repository for viral identification
+# ViruSpy: a pipeline for viral identification from metagenomic samples

+## Goal

+To identify viral gene sequences and even full virus genomes from metagenomic sequencing data available in NCBI's SRA database

+## Why this is important

+Viruses compose a large amount of the genomic biodiversity on the planet, but only a small fraction of the viruses that exist are known.
+To help fill this gap in knowledge we have produced a pipeline that can identify putative viral sequences from large scale metagenomic datasets that already exist in the SRA database.

+## What is ViruSpy

-ViruSpy obtains a set of reference sequences from the NCBI Viral RefSeq server, or as input from the user, and constructs a BLAST index before running Magic-BLAST on a user specified file from the SRA database.
+ViruSpy is a program for identiying viral genes and genomes from metagenomic datasets.
+This pipeline first obtains a set of reference sequences from the NCBI Viral RefSeq server, or as input from the user, and constructs a BLAST index.
+Next it runs Magic-BLAST on a user specified file from the SRA database.
 Magic-BLAST is used here to obtain all the virus-like sequences from a metagenomic sample for use with MegaHit, succinct desbrun graph based genome assembly software.
 Contigs built by MegaBlast are then ran through Glimmer3 to predict open reading frames and Hammer/RPST-BLASTn to predict conserved protein domains.
 Output files from both of these methods are combined to identify a high confidence set of viral contigs.

 ## Workflow